Yian17/ML-CV---Camera-Calculater/README.md

 # Camera calculator - Printed math problem

+# Keywords
+Image processing, Features and Matching, and Recognition.

 ## Overview
 This part of the Camera calculator can calculate printed math problems, which is a subproject of a group project.
 I am responsible for designing and implementing the whole part of the printed math problem calculator.
+The program takes photos of printed math problem as input.
+Some of the photos are oblique.
+It is able to recognize the math expression on the photo, and solve it.
+Then, paste the result back to the photo.

 ## Group project
 The whole project is to write a camera calculator.
 Our program is able to detect and